 The most popular drop-in option among our friends at Pasaj-Cap are the classes at Hotel La Paz, featuring a nice yoga palapa in a lush garden.

-Finally, Hostal Del Lago also offers daily hatha and vinyasa classes on a scenic platform right on the lake.
-There is a schedule near the entrance that gives details on the classes and teachers available each week.
+Finally, Ati Hostel & Beach Club also offers daily hatha and vinyasa classes on a scenic platform right on the lake.
+They are a little pricier at 100q but the views from the shala are exceptional.

 2. Learn Spanish